 "Freedom of speech is always under attack by Fascist mentality, which exists in all parts of the world, unfortunately."Lawrence Ferlinghetti

 The factors involved in selecting a secure email provider could be a post in and of itself, but I'll try to cover the big points for you quickly.
 End-to-End Encryption is a must.
 The key exchange protocol is also important, but I'd be hesitant to pick a favorite there.
 Widely accepted approaches like DIME, DANE, and Open-Sourced PGP (like OpenPGP) should be sufficient.
 Local laws should be considered for where the servers are physically located and where the certificates are issued.
-The less logging the better and anything thats stored should ideally be encrypted.
+The less logging the better and anything that is stored should ideally be encrypted.
 All aspects of the proved should be SSL secured and I'd even push TLS and Two-Factor-Authentication towards a "Must".
 The final factor will seem suspicious to older folks, but I believe anonymous payment is important.
-Bitcoin is obviously not 100% anonymous, but splitting that direct link provides an incredible layer of security that any provider could be using.
-Most business owners would simply think "I shouldn't need that if I'm not doing anything illegal", but if you've been following the legal tightening around the world I think a better mental approach would be "Why should I provide more info then is absolutely needed".
+Bitcoin is not 100% anonymous, but splitting that direct link provides an incredible layer of security that any provider could be using.
+Most business owners would simply think "I shouldn't need that if I'm not doing anything illegal", but if you've been following the legal tightening around the world I think a better mental approach would be "Why should I provide more info than is absolutely needed".
 The last factor I'd recommend is completely agnostic of your provider and very important - Any secure email provider has holes and the single largest can be plugged by utilizing a solid VPN.
-While that topic deserves it's own post, put briefly your ISP can intercept crucial data and a good VPN is your best defense against that.
+While that topic deserves its own post, put briefly, your ISP can intercept crucial data and a good VPN is your best defense against that.

-Hopefully this post has helped you understand the basics of secure email and given you a few options to start your search.
+Hopefully, this post has helped you understand the basics of secure email and given you a few options to start your search.
 The benefits of secure email might be tough to identify, but that's really because we're not trying to add value so much as limit liability.
 Find a provider you like, share these options with your friends, and give them some social love if you have a moment.
 These companies are fighting an honorable battle and it's one that rarely draws praise.
 As always - Thanks for stopping by, feel free to shoot us any feedback through your favorite social media site, and if you've found the information at all useful - Please Share.